grapp-dev/stacks/README.md

 ## Example

 The following example shows how simple is building screens without using neither _margin_ nor _padding_ properties in your style sheets objects.
-For debugging purposes, you may want to either turn the debug mode by passing `debug` property to the provider or use the customizable Grid component.
+For debugging purposes, you may want to turn the debug mode by passing `debug` property to the provider or use the customizable Grid component.

 |  | Debug mode on | Grid component |
 | -- | ------------- | ------------- |